nicolasances/aws-notes/docs/patterns/toto-microservices-ecs.md

  * Go on AWS portal, in ECR, Private Repositories and **Create a Repository**.
  * Give a name to the repo, and you're done!

+### 1.3.
+Create a VPC, Public Subnet, IGW
+Creating a VPC and Subnet are straightfoward.

+The Internet Gateway is needed to make the subnet public.
+* The following guide goes through the steps: [Configure a IGW to make a Subnet Public](../making-subnet-public.md)

 ### 1.2.
 Create a Task Definition in ECS

 ### 1.3.
 Create an ECS Cluster